min2ha/ukwa-site/content/target/44161/index.en.md

   "subject": "Brexit"
 }

-# Mayor of London: Mayor puts London’s security at the heart of Brexit negotiations

 The Mayor of London, Sadiq Khan, put London’s security at the heart of his demand for a seat at the negotiating table as the UK draws up terms for its departure from the European Union